sticknycu/crack-bucharest-interviews/README.md

 78. 'what's the difference between strategy and state patterns?'
 79. 'what is the reason of static methods? what is an utility class? what's the difference between using an interface and a class when we build an utility class?'
 80. 'why and when to use default methods in interfaces?'
+81. 'what's the lifecycle of maven?'
+82. 'have you used maven as parent with modules?'

 ##### Coding
 1. Construieste un cache de mana -> folosind HashMap.
 Ce se intampla daca folosim un Key de tip Object cu 2 field-uri, cu getters si setters si folosesc cheia respectiva si dupa aceea schimb un field.
 Se schimba hashcode-ul din hashmap?
 Cum se face key-ul imutabil?